Bupaheh/LinuxHW6/DOC.md

 $ gradle run --args='gen 20 5 40'
 ```

+Generated test will be in "outputTest.txt" in the directory with jar file or in the root directory of the project.

 ##### How to generate test using jar

 Enter this in the terminal to generate test with [NUMBER OF REQUESTS] requests: